FriendsOfREDAXO/osmproxy/README.md

 # OSM proxy
 This Addon delivers an OpenStreetMap Tile Proxy for REDAXO

-Ensures the GDPR compliant use of OpenStreetmap
+Ensures the GDPR compliant use of OpenStreetmap tiles

 The tile-cache will be stored inside the osmproxy cache folder `/redaxo/cache/addons/osmproxy/`.